bowman2001/perplexdoc/content/blog/codelayout/index.md

 series: [Demo]
 ---

 The main text column offers space for {$80} characters of code in one line.
-When we need {$120} to fit in one line, we can choose to additionally use the marginal column.
+When we need {$120} to fit in one line, we can expand code boxes into the marginal column(s).
 {.p-first} <!--more-->

 Short snippets of code are usually placed **in line** with the normal text.
 Longer pieces of code or entire files should be embedded as **code blocks**.